Ajdin89/PhotoSearchApp/README.md

-Simple app where you can search Unsplash photos in layout.
-App created in React using Unsplash API key.
+Simple app for search Unsplash photos.
+App created in React using Unsplash API.